GenElectrovise/ScriptMinutePer/README.md

 # ScriptMinutePer
-ScriptMinutePer is a programming language (for which this is primarily the interpreter), with the best wishes of the guys at Clicks Minute Per.
-(Thanks for your name!).

-Anyone wants to complain?
-Go ask Minion3665 and he'll tell you he let me do this.

-The interpreter is written in C. (Well actually C++ at the time of writing, but it's literally two .cpps and a header and I intend to change that)
+ScriptMinutePer is a programming language designed by GenElectrovise, made originally for absolutely no purpose other than to teach that same original author C.

+As you can imagine, that means that the interpreter is written in C.

+## Syntax

+### Tokens

+`declare` - begins an object declaration.
+This can be a function or variable.